• Home

 Corfu Town, Greece

 I wander aimlessly for a bit before stopping in a shop to ask for directions.
-Turns out, my hotel, the Sunset Hotel Corfu, is on the “outskirts” of town and definitely not walking distance from my current location.
+Turns out, my hotel, the Sunset Hotel Corfu, is on the “outskirts” of town and definitely not within walking distance from my current location.

-Corfu Greece
+Corfu Old Town Greece

 Corfu, Greece

-While checking in, I inquire about ferry times to Albania for the next day.
+While checking in, I inquire about ferry times to Saranda, Albania for the next day.
 The front desk agent is lovely, but his English is limited and he’s not familiar with the ferry schedule.
-He says confidently that the girl at the desk in the morning will know.

-A Day Trip to Albania from Corfu
+A Day Trip to the Albanian Riviera from Corfu

-The next morning I drag myself out of bed early and head down to the front desk to inquire again about ferry times.
+The next morning I head down to the front desk to inquire again about ferry times.
 As advertised, the morning girl is well-versed in ferry times.
 The first ferry is at 9:00am.

 She explains that I should arrive by 8:30am and I will need to take the bus to the port since, of course, the taxi drivers are on strike.
 Good thing I got up early!

-The Ferry ride from Corfu to Albania
+The Ferry ride from Old Town Corfu to Saranda, Albania

-It’s a quick easy and 30-minute hydrofoil ride across the narrow channel from Corfu to Albania.
+It’s a quick easy and 30-minute hydrofoil ride across the narrow channel from Corfu to Saranda, Albania.
 Our passports are checked in transit so when the ferry docks the arrivals process is a breeze.

 And as we dock in Albania I am instantly taken by surprise with Saranda.